Norma-Forero/Coevol/GMCT.md

 A geographic mosaic of coevolution (GMC) occurs when local variation in species interactions produces a spatially variable pattern of reciprocal adaptation in these species

+Measuring factors as local adaptation, tranfering some genes, biogeografical evidence.
+Acordingly, we propose  *methods* to measure pathogen - host coevolution, trying to encompass the complexity of coevolution.

+Local coevolutionary process between pathogen - host can regulate the pathogens virulence according to its  specialization to the inmune sytem of the host, despite how promising seems using GMTC with epidemiological porpuses.
+Its implementation is still challenging, considering that coevolution implies rules as properly measuring  coevolution, based on local and spatial criteria that frequently are both hard to find and measure.

+**Coevolution of pathogen- host interaction**

 *Geographic mosaic for pathogen host coevolution